SFGLab/Team10_GNN_Gene_Regulation/README.md

 ## Aim

-Use Chromatin conformation captrure assay data to enhance for GRN predictions from scRNA-Seq.
+Use Chromatin conformation captrure assay data to enhance for GRN predictions from combined expression (scRNA-Seq) and chromosome conformation capture (3D, ChIA-PET) data.

-## Contributions

-Michał Denkiewicz, Paulina Kaczyńska, Sabrina Kwak, Gobikrishnan Subramaniam, Jacob Bumgarner, Asha Ajithakumari Sobhanakumar, Palash Sethi, Ammara Saleem

 ## Method